 Little Big Man

 Little Big Man is a 1970 American Western film directed by Arthur Penn and based on the 1964 novel Little Big Man by Thomas Berger.
 While broadly categorized as a western, or an epic, the film encompasses several literary/film genres, including comedy, drama and adventure.
-It is about a white male child raised by the Cheyenne nation during the 19th century.
-The film is largely concerned with contrasting the lives of American pioneers and Native Americans throughout the progression of the boy's life.
+The film follows the life of a white man who was raised by members of the Cheyenne nation during the 19th century and then attempts to reintegrate with American pioneer society.
+The film is a parody of the Western film genre, contrasting the lives of white settlers and Native Americans throughout the progression of the boy's life.
 It stars Dustin Hoffman, Chief Dan George, Faye Dunaway, Martin Balsam, Jeff Corey and Richard Mulligan.

 Plot